stenglein-lab/2018_Todos_Santos/exercises/mapping_assembly_exercise.md

 Other tools for visualizing this kind of data include [Geneious](https://www.geneious.com/) and [IGV](http://software.broadinstitute.org/software/igv/)

 First, we need to transfer the .sam file from the server to your desktop.
-You can do this using a program with a graphical interface, like [Cyberduck](https://cyberduck.io/), or from the command line.
-We'll do it from the command line using sftp:
+You can do this using Cyberduck.

+It is also possible to transfer files from the command line if you are using a Mac computer or if your Windows computer has a command line interface tht supports sftp.

+**Alternative, command line way to transfer files using the command line and sftp:**
 ```
 # run this from the command line on your laptop:
 sftp <your_username>@cctsi-104.cvmbs.colostate.edu

 # enter your password when prompted